onlinehub0808/-smart-contract-best-practices/smart-contracts.md

 ## Software Engineering Techniques

-Designing your contract in the right way is a key aspect of defensive programming, which aims to reduce the risk from newly discovered bugs:
+Designing your contract for unknown, often unknowable, failure scenarios is a key aspect of defensive programming, which aims to reduce the risk from newly discovered bugs.
+We list potential techniques you can use to mitigate many unknown failure scenarios.

 ### Deployment